Rufom1/Datastructures2/README.md

 TASK 1.
 A.  Identify a named self-adjusting algorithm (e.g., nearest neighbor algorithm, greedy algorithm) that could be used to create your program to deliver the packages.

+    - We can use a nearest neighbor algorithm to identify the shortest distance between between each delivery node and the next node.

 B.  Identify a self-adjusting data structure, such as a hash table, that could be used with the algorithm identified in part A to store the package data.
     1. Explain how your data structure accounts for the relationship between the data components you are storing.

+        - A hash table can be used to associate package IDs with package data.

 C.  Write an overview of your program in which you do the following:
     1. Explain the algorithm’s logic using pseudocode.